 In September 2008 we completed a structured loan sale in which we retained a residual interest.
-The remaining receivables from that September 2008 securitization were re-securitized in September 2010.
-The residual interest in the cash flows from this transaction was \$4.4 million and \$3.8 million as of December 31, 2011 and 2010, respectively, and was determined using a discounted cash flow model that included estimates for prepayments and losses.
+The remaining receivables from such transaction were resecuritized in September 2010.
+The residual interest in the cash flows from this transaction was \$4.8 million and \$4.4 million as of December 31, 2012 and 2011, respectively, and was determined using a discounted cash flow model that included estimates for prepayments and losses.
 The discount rate utilized was 20%.
 The assumptions utilized were based on our historical performance adjusted for current market conditions.